 - General public - They’re just curious.
 If the company is large or if the reputation is in midst of a scandal, their curiosity will increase

-Each of these stakeholders (and there are more than just these) view the company in different ways because they have different interests.
+Each of these stakeholders (and there are more than just these) view the company differently because they have different interests.

 Because these stakeholders have different interests, they will seek out information that is most relevant to that interest.

 Nearly all of these stakeholders will turn to one source to analyze the company’s reputation: Google.
-But how they Google the company, and the information that they are interested in will vary.
+But how they Google the company and the information they are interested in will vary.